There are literally dozens of MCAT books and study materials you can use.

 Inside you’ll find seven complete books covering every MCAT subject imaginable.
 The price for this bundle is especially attractive because you’ll also get three full-length practice tests you can access online.

-These tests are, on average, a little bit more complicated than what you’ll get from AAMC.
+These tests are, on average, a bit more complicated than what you’ll get from AAMC.
 They are quite content-heavy, but they’ll give you a more thorough understanding of the test and help you avoid tricky “trap questions.”

 It’s great to complete these tests a few weeks before the actual exam.
 They will give you a good benchmark of what you can expect and how much study time you still need before you’re ready.

 Inside the books, you’ll also find hundreds of specific practice questions along with review sections at the end of each chapter that summarize the core concepts.
-Moreover, the books are formatted beautifully as they contain dozens of colorful illustrations, tables, and diagrams – perfect for visual learners.
+The books are formatted beautifully as they contain dozens of colorful illustrations, tables, and diagrams – perfect for visual learners.

 Each book also includes a glossary that’ll help you find specific information fast.
 It’s also packed with tips and strategies that will help you with timing and dealing with the most challenging questions.
 Overall, it’s 2864 pages of materials.

 Magoosh is revolutionizing the test prep industry with its effective yet inexpensive online prep courses.